Centr Logo

 Resistance bands are versatile and effective tools for intensifying your workouts.
 While there are many different types, fabric bands (sometimes called mini or booty bands) are often used in resistance band workouts for legs because of their ability to target the quads, hamstrings and glutes from a variety of angles.

-Below you’ll find 5 of our favorite exercises for a killer resistance band leg workout using fabric bands.
+Below you’ll find 5 of our favorite exercises, plus a killer resistance band leg workout using fabric bands you can do anywhere.

 Our trainers are using Centr’s 3-band set, which includes a light, medium and heavy resistance band.
 This set provides a range of options to tailor your workout intensity to your specific fitness level.
 You can buy the bands as a set, or as part of our Workout Kit at shop.centr.com.